miiki00/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## Description
 This is an introduction course to python given from our school ALX SE programe<br>
-Python is a high level power full programming language that is knon for it's easy to learn syntaxs.
+Python is a high level power full programming language that is knon for it's easy to learn <br>
+syntaxs.
 It was created by Guido van Rossum in the 1980s.You can read more about python here: <br>
 [python (programming language)](https://en.wikipedia.org/wiki/Python_(programming_language))<br>